tier4/awkernel/mdbook/src/internal/PCIe.md

 ## PCIeBus

-The `PCIeBus` structure is defined as follows.
+`PCIeBus` is a structure for representing individual PCIe buses.

 ```rust
 pub struct PCIeBus {